Michael SchonfeldUNIVERSAL FUND MEMBER

 Michael's Story

 Michael joined Watsi on December 24th, 2015.
-Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Michael's most recent donation traveled 8,500 miles to support Obadiah, a loving son from Kenya, to fund fracture repair surgery on his arm.
+Ten years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation traveled 8,200 miles to support Eyu, an eight-year-old boy from Ethiopia, to fund corrective surgery.

 Impact